Sugar, Hormones & Weight Gain

 When it comes to your weight and your hormones sugar is not–so-sweet.

-You see, and the science on this is sturdy, sugar makes us fat and it’s linked to many diseases such as Type 2 diabetes, cancer, and heart disease (look out soon for part two in The Sugar Series for 10 ways eliminating sugar can improve your life).
-The other thing sugar does is muck with our hormones and triggers insulin resistance, fatigue and mood swings along with abdominal weight gain.
+Sugar makes us fat and it’s linked to many diseases such as Type 2 diabetes, cancer, and heart disease (look out for part two in The Sugar Series for 10 ways eliminating sugar can improve your life).
+The other thing sugar does is muck with our hormones and triggers hot flushes and mood swings along with insulin resistance which leads to abdominal weight gain.

 It also has to be said that the blood sugar fluctuations this bad boy can bring on are something you don’t want as it will only exacerbate all of your meno signs like irritability and fatigue.

 Let’s say you have a glass of orange juice.
 Your blood sugar levels go up – often called a spike – the body releases an insulin response which causes the blood sugar to drop down again.
 Then you might have, let’s say, a sausage with tomato sauce and the sugar in the sauce causes your blood sugar to spike again triggering another insulin response.
 Do you see how it works?
 Every time you have sugar up and down your blood sugar goes.
 This stresses your body out causing it to release adrenalin because the tension makes it think you’re in danger (which you are but not from a wild beast).
 And hello bad temper, fatigue, hyperactivity (you can actually see this happen in children after some lollies!)